Wealden Line: Lewes Relief Road

 The future of the Lewes-Uckfield line was in doubt from 1964 when stage one of the Lewes Relief Road, a scheme to ease congestion in Lewes, was approved by the Conservative Minister of Transport Ernest Marples with a 75% grant towards the £350,000 costs.
 This involved the construction of the Phoenix Causeway bridge to Cliffe High Street, the path of which was blocked by the embankment carrying the Lewes to Uckfield line.
 Were the railway to remain open, another road bridge or level crossing would be required at a cost of £135,000; East Sussex County Council was also against bridging the line on the grounds of "design and amenity".

-To facilitate the road scheme, the British Railways Board (BRB) applied to Parliament for authorisation to re-route the line to Lewes via the alignment which had been abandoned in 1868, the "Hamsey Loop".
-Approval was granted by section 4 of the British Railways Act 1966 which permitted:
+To facilitate the road scheme, the British Railways Board (BRB) agreed to close the Lewes-Uckfield line and to reactivate the 'Hamsey Loop', the previous alignment of the line abandoned in 1868 in favour of a more direct route, at the Council's expense if needed.
+Approval for this plan was granted by section 4 of the British Railways Act 1966 which permitted:

 The new route would cost £95,000 to construct, and a request for funding was submitted to Parliament in 1966.
 This was turned down and the strategic function of the Uckfield line as a link to the south coast was effectively lost.
 BRB saw little further use for the line and applied for its abandonment.